supersabbath/online-shop/README.md

 **Some features**:
 - Search products using keyword and/or category
-- Search is based on query strings
+- Uses query strings
-- Filter and sort products using price
+- Filter and sort products
 - User can add products to shopping cart, and do a simulated checkout (proceeds to a page which can be accessed only when logged in)